 2. Emotional barriers

 Emotional or psychological barriers are perhaps the most common barriers to communication, digital or otherwise.
 It’s not enough for your messages to reach people.
 People also need to be willing to listen and believe, and make good decisions.
-An individual’s beliefs, attitudes, and values have a strong influence on how they process information.
-People can easily misinterpret digital communication, which often does not include vocal inflections, tone of voice, facial expressions, body language, or other types of visual or audio cues people rely on to understand emotional meaning.
+An individual’s beliefs, attitudes and values have a strong influence on how they process information.
+People can easily misinterpret digital communication, which often does not include vocal inflections, tone of voice, facial expressions, body language or other types of visual or audio cues people rely on to understand emotional meaning.

 Because people are emotional beings, you cannot eliminate emotions from communication.
 Nor should you, as emotions can help messages spread.
-But, before you hit send, publish, post, or tweet, pause to evaluate the emotional motivations of what you’re about to communicate.
+But, before you hit send, publish, post or tweet, pause to evaluate the emotional motivations of what you’re about to communicate.
 Check your current emotional state, consider whether your feelings inadvertently distorted your message, and review your content for anything out of place.
-Next, dial up your empathy, imagine the people you hope to communicate with, and think about the emotional response you want to trigger and whether any part of your communication could be taken the wrong way.
+Next, dial up your empathy, imagine the people you hope to communicate with and think about the emotional response you want to trigger and whether any part of your communication could be taken the wrong way.

 3. Identity barriers

 Identity barriers that exist in society can become part of or reinforced by digital communication efforts.
-These barriers can include gender, racial, ethnic, sexual orientation, class, age, disability, veteran status, or other personal, social, or cultural identities.
-Identity barriers can lead to miscommunications and misunderstandings, as well as misrepresentation of people and their ideas.
+These barriers can include gender, racial, ethnic, sexual orientation, class, age, disability, veteran status or other personal, social or cultural identities.
+Identity barriers can lead to miscommunications and misunderstandings, as well as misrepresentations of people and their ideas.
 Even if you do not consciously construct identity barriers, they can invade your message and how you communicate.
 Who authors your online content, who runs your webinars, who you quote in articles, who you show in photos and videos, whose stories you tell, who collects and analyzes your data, where you share and who you follow and engage with online all can either reinforce or reduce these identity barriers.

 4. Semantic barriers

 Semantic barriers are about the different interpretations of words and symbols used to communicate.
 It can be people who speak a different language or dialect, have limited language proficiency, don’t have as much knowledge about an issue, or use words and symbols differently than you do.
-The potential for semantic ambiguity is especially strong in digital communications where trending hashtags, fast-flying memes, and emoji can each convey complex and evolving ideas, foster solidarity through shared understanding, and yet exclude people who aren’t hip to the meaning.
-The same goes for jargon, slang, acronyms, and overly complex language, the use of which is likely to create a barrier between those who understand and those who don’t.
+The potential for semantic ambiguity is especially strong in digital communications where trending hashtags, fast-flying memes and emojis can each convey complex and evolving ideas, foster solidarity through shared understanding, and yet exclude people who aren’t hip to the meaning.
+The same goes for jargon, slang, acronyms and overly complex language, the use of which is likely to create a barrier between those who understand and those who don’t.